 main of course.

 Although it can feel satisfying to get updates "immediately" when they're available, the reality is that you usually don't need updates so frequently.
 And worse still, npm package versions that are less than 24 hours can be unpublished, which would really break your build if you've pinned to a version that no longer exists.

 So to reduce the interruptions of automated dependency updates, consider putting Renovate on a schedule, such as:

 - Update only on weekends?
 This way you update packages at most once per week, and your CI build runners are likely to be idle anyway

-- Update daily, but between hours like midnight and 5am?
-That way notifications don't pop up in people's feed while they're working, and you also get the benefit of not tying up build machines when developers need to use them
+- Update daily, but between midnight and 5am?
+This way developers aren't bothered by notifications when they're working, and you're keeping the build machines free for the developers

 Grouping related packages¶